esp-rs/std-training/book/src/03_1_project_orga.md

-# Project organization
+# Project Organization

-## The esp-rs crates
+## The `esp-rs` Crates

 Unlike most other embedded platforms, Espressif supports the Rust standard library.
 Most notably, this means you'll have arbitrary-sized collections like `Vec` or `HashMap` at your disposal, as well as generic heap storage using `Box`.
 You're also free to spawn new threads, and use synchronization primitives like `Arc` and `Mutex` to safely share data between them.
 Still, memory is a scarce resource on embedded systems, and so you need to take care not to run out of it - threads in particular can become rather expensive.

-Services like WiFi, HTTP client/server, MQTT, OTA updates, logging etc. are exposed via Espressif's open source IoT Development Framework, [ESP-IDF](https://github.com/espressif/esp-idf).
+Services like Wi-Fi, HTTP client/server, MQTT, OTA updates, logging etc. are exposed via Espressif's open source IoT Development Framework, [ESP-IDF](https://github.com/espressif/esp-idf).
 It is mostly written in C and as such is exposed to Rust in the canonical split crate style:
 - a `sys` crate to provide the actual `unsafe` bindings ([esp-idf-sys](https://github.com/esp-rs/esp-idf-sys))
 - a higher level crate offering safe and comfortable Rust abstractions ([esp-idf-svc](https://github.com/esp-rs/esp-idf-svc/))